 Salmon caviar should only be used to decorate canapes or sushi.
 You can place this type of caviar by using a tip of a knife, if necessary.
 Never use dyed caviar since these are usually lower in quality and taste.
 Before serving caviar, remove it from the refrigerator 10 to 15 minutes before serving.

-Caviar always goes well with champaign, vodka and some dry white wine.
-Other drinks may alter the flavor and your passengers may not get the full flavors out of the caviar.
+Caviar always goes well with champagne, vodka and some dry white wine.
+Other drinks may alter the flavor, and your passengers may not get the full flavors out of the caviar.